-- Due Process for Misconduct begins with the receipt of a written report of the facts regarding the alleged violation.
+- 1. Due Process for Misconduct begins with the receipt of a written report of the facts regarding the alleged violation.
 The written report is referred to the Vice Chancellor of Students or designee. - 2.
 The Vice Chancellor of Students will confer with the Director of the program or service unit involved.
 They will review the written report and determine if there is substantial evidence to support the alleged violation, if not: action goes no further, if so: - 3.
 The Vice Chancellor of Students will provide the student with written notification of the alleged violation along with the written documentation that supports the violation.
 Within 24 hours (or 1 working day), the student must respond in writing to document student's version and whether the student agrees that a violation has occurred.
-Failure to respond will be interpreted as agreement that a violation has occurred. - 4.
-If the student agrees that a violation occurred: - a) The Vice Chancellor of Students determines the appropriate response or disciplinary sanction.
+Failure to respond will be interpreted as agreement that a violation has occurred.